moja-global/FLINT-UI/README.md

 If you want to shut down a specific container click on the `STOP` button of that specific container in the Docker app.
 You can also use the command line to stop a specific container by using the command `docker stop {name of the container you want to stop}`

-To shutdown, the whole `docker-compose.yml` file and all services inside it then use the command `docker-compose down`.
+To shut down, the whole `docker-compose.yml` file and all services inside it then use the command `docker-compose down`.

 > You can also run `Detached mode` in Detached mode.
 Detached mode, shown by the option `--detach` or `-d`, means that a Docker container runs in the background of your terminal.
 It does not receive input or display output.
 So the command for running `docker-compose up` in Detached mode is `docker-compose up -d`.